Davidnh8/PDFmerge_windows/README.md

 # PDFmerge_windows
 windows exe for merging pdf.
 Written in Python

-The PDFmerge.exe is created via pyinstaller using only PDFmerge.py

 I am maintaining this to support my SO's parents' business.
+Feel free to use it for any purpose.